Indian Trail Water Restrictions 2026

 Install a rain barrel: captured rainwater is unrestricted.

-Mow at 75-100 mm and leave clippings to shade soil.
+Mow at 3 to 4 inches and leave clippings to shade soil.

 Indian Trail is on Union County Water Stage 2, not Charlotte Water; the schedules differ.
-Follow the Union County 3-day even/odd schedule.
+Follow the Union County two-day even/odd schedule.

 Monitor unionconserves.com for current rates and any escalation.